Guide to Cathay Pacific Asia Miles (Including award charts and routing rules)

-- Capital One Venture Rewards Credit Card: 60,000 miles after spending $3,000 on purchases within the first three months of account opening (Capital One miles transfer to Cathay Pacific at a 4:3 ratio)
+- Capital One Venture Rewards Credit Card: 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first three months.
+(Capital One miles transfer to Cathay Pacific at a 4:3 ratio)

-- Marriott Bonvoy Boundless™ Credit Card: 75,000 bonus Marriott points after you spend $3,000 on purchases in the first three months from account opening (Marriott points transfer to Cathay Pacific at a 3:1 ratio)
+- Marriott Bonvoy Boundless™ Credit Card: Limited Time Offer: Earn 100,000 bonus points after you spend $3,000 on purchases in the first three months from account opening.
+(Marriott points transfer to Cathay Pacific at a 3:1 ratio)

 Pro tip: When you transfer Marriott points to Cathay Pacific in increments of 60,000, you’ll get a bonus of 5,000 Asia Miles.
 So whereas you’d normally get 20,000 Asia Miles for 60,000 Marriott points, you’ll actually get 25,000 miles!
 That improves your transfer rate to 3:1.25.

 Cathay Pacific also offers its own credit card, the Cathay Pacific Visa Signature® Card.
 It comes with 40,000 Asia Miles after spending $3,000 on purchases within the first 90 days of account opening.
 Its benefits are largely inferior to the above-mentioned cards – though it could certainly be worth opening to earn the bonus, and try out the card for 11 months or so.